-- I. Allocate neighbourhood budget funds as they deem appropriate based on the results of the public voting, up to £2,000 per project. - II.
+- i.
+Considers allocating neighbourhood budget funds as they deem appropriate based on the results of the public voting. - ii.
 Consider awarding funds to a project (or projects) which have demonstrated the highest level of match funding in their bid.

 2. REASON FOR RECOMMENDATION(S) AND OPTIONS CONSIDERED